github/docs/content/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 This example demonstrates how to create a job that requests a secret from HashiCorp Vault.

-* `<Vault URL>`: Replace this with the URL of your HashiCorp Vault.
+* `VAULT-URL`: Replace this with the URL of your HashiCorp Vault.
-* `<Vault Namespace>`: Replace this with the Namespace you've set in HashiCorp Vault.
+* `VAULT-NAMESPACE`: Replace this with the Namespace you've set in HashiCorp Vault.
 For example: `admin`.
-* `<Role name>`: Replace this with the role you've set in the HashiCorp Vault trust relationship.
+* `ROLE-NAME`: Replace this with the role you've set in the HashiCorp Vault trust relationship.
-* `<Secret-Path>`: Replace this with the path to the secret you're retrieving from HashiCorp Vault.
+* `SECRET-PATH`: Replace this with the path to the secret you're retrieving from HashiCorp Vault.
 For example: `secret/data/production/ci npmToken`.

 ```yaml copy
 jobs: